 8 Things You Didn’t Know About The Twilight Zone

 The Twilight Zone was a groundbreaking show when it aired from October 2, 1959 to June 19, 1964.
 Although the show never brought in huge ratings, it was nominated for eight Emmy Awards in total and won two, and has gone down in history as being one of the greatest TV shows of all time.
 The show has even spawned a TV series and a movie with the same name.
-It’s been over 50 years since the original show went off the air, so here are 8 things you didn’t know about The Twilight Zone:
+It’s been more than 50 years since the original show went off the air, so here are 8 things you didn’t know about The Twilight Zone:

 8. Developing The Twilight Zone